Inverse design of a GaP photon extractor for nitrogen-vacancy centers in diamond

 Optimization Loop#

 Now we are ready to start the optimization loop.
 We will use the adam optimizer.
-In each iteration, the beta value for the tanh projection is increased by 1 to help gradually binarize the design.
+In each iteration, the beta value for the tanh projection is increased on an exponential schedule to help gradually binarize the design, slowly initially an then more strongly as the optimization progresses.
 In each iteration, we output the objective function value as well as plot the design region density.

 [13]: